-Staying warm this winter starts from the ground up, and we’ve been testing the best base layers for men all season to pad out your closet.
-From high-output ski-hill romps to tucking into something warmer to tend the woodstove, we’ve settled on the top 14 sets of tops and bottoms that will get you through to spring in fine fashion.
+Staying warm this winter starts from the ground up, and we’ve been testing the best base layers for men to pad out your closet.
+From high-output ski-hill romps to tucking into something warmer to tend the woodstove, we’ve settled on the top 14 sets of tops and bottoms that will get you to spring in fine fashion.

 The Best Base Layers for Men of 2026